yoshisucks/yoshisucks/README.md

+## about me
+i can make discord bots thats it

 ## socials
 - discord: yoshi#0992
 - twitter: @yoshisuckss

-## about me
-i make discord bots in js.